ymollard/python-advanced-slides/exercises.md

 2. Launch it by typing `jupyter lab` in the same terminal

-3. Download the noteook in your PyCharm project's folder and check your browser again
+3. Download [the notebook](https://github.com/ymollard/python-advanced-slides/raw/main/exercises/Mini-project%201.%20A%20dataset.ipynb) in your PyCharm project's folder and check your browser again

-If you cannot install it in short time, do not spend too much time, copy/paste cells in a regular PyCharm script from the online notebook.
+If you cannot install it in short time, do not spend too much time, copy/paste cells in a regular PyCharm script from the [online notebook](https://github.com/ymollard/python-advanced-slides/blob/main/exercises/Mini-project%201.%20A%20dataset.ipynb).

 ---